 How Do PFAS Get into the Drinking Water Supply?

-In a 2017 study, the Food and Drug Administration (FDA) confirmed that elevated levels of PFAS were found in fish, meats and even chocolate cake purchased at supermarkets on the Eastern seaboard.
-A global problem, PFAS are almost impossible to avoid.
+In a 2017 study, the Food and Drug Administration (FDA) confirmed that elevated levels of of these substances in fish, meats and even chocolate cake purchased at supermarkets on the Eastern seaboard.
+This is a global issue, making these chemicals nearly impossible to avoid.

 Why Are PFAS Chemicals Dangerous?

-There are thousands of PFAS chemicals, but to date, only a handful have been adequately studied.
-PFAS was not expected to contribute to water pollution, so the issue took researchers by surprise.
+There are thousands of these chemicals, but to date, only a handful have been adequately studied.
+Initially, these substances were not expected to contribute to water pollution, catching researchers off guard.

-Environmental science has come a long way since the dangers of PFAS contaminants were first discovered in the late 1990s, but quality research takes time.
-Many questions still remain about the health effects and toxicity levels of specific PFAS chemicals across different age groups.
+Environmental science has advanced significantly since the risks of these contaminants were first identified in the late 1990s, but quality research takes time.
+Many questions still remain about the health effects and toxicity levels of specific chemicals across different age groups.

 Those we’re aware of, however, are linked to a broad range of serious human health concerns.
 The worst offenders, PFOA and PFOS (perfluorooctanoic acid and perfluorooctane sulfonate) have largely been removed from the market but will continue to persist in soil and water for decades.